liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 ## Takeaway

-So what do we learn in the end?
+What did this journey teach us in the end?

 **Always benchmark with a variety of inputs!** Even if you think your input is definiely the _worst case_ - it's you guessing not knowing.
 Algorithms and